A Learning and Control Perspective for Microfinance: Performance Comparison

-Here, we varied the loan subsidy level from $0$ to $1$ with $0.05$ interval.
-We then record the final approval and default rates of each value of $e$.
-From \cref{F:e_comparison} we can see that the approval and default rates of the proposed algorithm changes as we change the value of $e$, suggesting that we can control the approval vs default tradeoff by altering the loan subsidy level.
-As we can also see that the perceptron, random forest, SVM, and logistic regression algorithms do not posses the flexibility to optimize the tradeoff between approval vs default rates.
+There is a tradeoff between default risk vs. financial inclusion because a higher approval rate comes at the expense of higher default risk.
+To investigate this property, we varied the loan subsidy level $e$ from $0$ to $1$ with a $0.05$ interval.
+We then recorded the final approval and default rates of each value of $e$. \cref{F:default vs acceptance} shows such tradeoffs for the algorithms tested.
+The proposed algorithm allows us to systematically tradeoff default risk and financial inclusion by varying the loan subsidy level $e$.
+The perceptron, random forest, SVM, and logistic regression algorithms do not have the flexibility to do so because they cannot be optimized for a utility function.
+The credit score based method is not visible in the current plot range due to large performance degradation in the presence of missing data ($10\%$ missing information).
+The proposed algorithm achieves a reduced default rate for an identical approval rate.